sbcgua/ajson/README.md

 Features:
 - parse into a flexible form, not fixed to any predefined data structure, allowing to modify the parsed data, selectively access its parts and slice subsections of it
-  - slicing can be particularly useful for REST header separation e.g. `{ success: 1, error: "", payload: {...} }` where 1st level attrs are processed in one layer of your application and payload in another (and can differ from request to request)
+  - slicing can be particularly useful for REST header separation e.g. `{ "success": 1, "error": "", "payload": {...} }` where 1st level attrs are processed in one layer of your application and payload in another (and can differ from request to request)
 - allows conversion to fixed abap structures/tables (`to_abap`)
 - convenient interface to manipulate the data - `set( value )`, `set( structure )`, `set( table )`, `set( another_instance_of_ajson )`, also typed e.g. `set_date`
 - seralization to string